tnustrings/ct/readme.md

    ``boz``
 ``

-bar has two child chunks, ``baz`` and ``boz``. to put code into baz, we could use the full path /bar/baz, or the relative path starting from bar, ./baz.
+bar in turn references two child chunks, ``baz`` and ``boz``. to put code into baz, we could use the full path /bar/baz, or the relative path starting from bar, ./baz.

 ``./baz: #py
    my = "baz code"